-The Manager, as a firm that is authorised and regulated by the FCA, is required to pay due regard to such as the right to obtain more detailed information on the performance of the fund than is ordinarily made available to holders.
+The Manager may, from time to time, give preferential treatment to a particular holder or class of holders such as the right to obtain more detailed information on the performance of the fund than is ordinarily made available to holders.
 The Manager does not give preferential treatment or the right to obtain preferential treatment to any holder that creates an overall material disadvantage to other holders.